Brandon Holiday

 In 2016 Holiday made the US National Paracanoe Team and traveled to Duisburg, Germany to compete at the 2016 ICF Paracanoe World Championships.
 World Championships in 2016 were the Paralympic qualifying competition for Paracanoe Athletes.
 He was unable to advance and qualify for the U.S., but his teammate Alana Nichols, Kelly Allen and Ann Yoshida qualified and competed at the 2016 Rio Paralympics.

 On November 5, 2016, Holiday competed in the first ever amputee tennis tournament held at the Cherry Hill Racquet club.
-Brandon has also competed in 2008 at the Extremity Games in Michigan, winning a bronze medal in the Pancrase tournament.
-He is currently the executive director of Athletes with Disabilities Network Northeast, which is a non-profit that aims to promote a better quality of life for people with physical disabilities, especially for veterans and first responders by mentoring and creating awareness and offering opportunities for local athletic, recreational and educational activities.
+He also competed in 2008 at the Extremity Games in Michigan, winning a bronze medal in the Pancrase tournament.
+He was the executive director of Athletes with Disabilities Network Northeast, which is a non-profit that aims to promote a better quality of life for people with physical disabilities, especially for veterans and first responders by mentoring and creating awareness and offering opportunities for local athletic, recreational and educational activities.
 He created the Northeast Chapter to create a mentoring outreach program and adaptive sports program, which assists disabled community members heal with the help of paired mentors and use sport as a catalyst to healing.

 In 2013, Holiday adopted Dyson, a Labrador Retriever, as a service dog.
-Holiday credits Dyson with saving his life in December 2016 during an adrenal crisis.
+He credited Dyson with saving his life in December 2016 during an adrenal crisis.
 Holiday awoke in the middle of the night with a high fever, but did not have his phone with him to call for help.
 Dyson retrieved Holiday's phone for him, which Holiday used to call 911.
 In 2021, Dyson won the AKC Humane Fund Awards for Canine Excellence in the service dog category.

+On January 13, 2026, Holiday died aged 53, his obituary saying he "completed his journey."
+He is survived by his partner, mother, and family.